 Which is fair enough.
-Perhaps they have great bursts of activity at arbitrary interevels… it’s difficult to determine.
+Perhaps they have great bursts of activity at arbitrary intervals… it’s difficult to determine.

 Okay… but What About the Show?

-You can watch an episode further above (if you missed it, perhaps get your eyes fixed), but episodes typically revolved around the adventures of Big, Little, and their pet dog (called, brilliantly, Dog).
+You can watch an episode above (if you missed it, perhaps get your eyes fixed), but episodes typically revolved around the adventures of Big, Little, and Dog.